White-throated Sparrows, Zonotrichia albicollis, come in two morphs. One morph has brown head stripes, as here;

 Sparrows are migrating big time.
 White-throated Sparrows are coming to bird feeders across much of the country now.
 Somewhat less common here in NH, White-crowned Sparrows are also migrating and coming to feeders.
 Both these species winter across much of the country and you may have them at your bird feeders all winter.
 We recently had first-winter White-crowned Sparrows at our feeder amongst the many, many White-throated Sparrows.

 These sparrows love to feed on the ground on millet or seed mixes containing millet.
 We make a special sparrow feeder by building a big brush pile and sprinkling the seed in front and under the pile.
 It's a sparrow magnet and provides perching spots and cover from predators.
 The big bonus for us is that we get to see lots of fall sparrows.

 If you live in the far western part of the country, you will get lovely Golden-crowned Sparrows visiting your bird feeders.
 They have a golden forecrown, surrounded on the front and sides by black or brown.

 All these sparrow species are in the genus Zonotrichia.
-We discussed the characteristics of the sparrows in the Melospiza genus as stated in our new The Stokes Field Guide to the Birds of North America.
+We discussed the characteristics of the sparrows in the Melospiza genus as stated in our new The Stokes Field Guide to the Birds of North America, the most complete photographic guide available.
 In our guide, p.
 656, we discuss the Zonotrichia genus and say these are "large deep-bellied, broad-necked sparrows with a fairly small conical bill, rounded crown and fairly long, slightly notched tail."
 In addition to White-throated, Golden and White-crowned Sparrows, the Zonotrichia genus includes Harris's Sparrows.